A Handful of Dust (film): Critical response

+Sheila Benson wrote a highly positive review for The Los Angeles Times: "breathtakingly fine... a superlative job".
+Although lavish in praise for the whole cast, she singled out James Wilby in the demanding male lead: "As Waugh's betrayed romantic, Tony must grow enormously during the story's wild turnings, or the whole project dies.
+And Wilby lets no one down."

+Rita Kempley in The Washington Post conceded that the film was "well acted" but found the characters' sang-froid and the story's detached perspective on them alienating, and disliked the Amazonian coda: "The movie loses its sense of place and structure...
+It's an ending out of context".

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and observed, "This is a peculiar movie, but a provocative one.
 The performances imply more than the dialogue explains, and there are passages where we cannot quite believe how monstrously the characters are behaving...
 "A Handful of Dust" has more cruelty in it than a dozen violent Hollywood thrillers, and it is all expressed so quietly, almost politely."